luke-b-hunter/05-presentation-storytelling/05-presentation-storytelling.md

 * In 2019 I made a logo for a tourist ogranization called Kutnohorsko-Kolínsko-Čáslavsko.
 On the logo you can see three symbols representing the three small Czech cities that encompass the tourist region.
 Each symbol is a unique characterization of the city.
 Kolín is symbolized by a stylized crossroads standing for it's nickname, Kutná Hora is symbolized with a stylized axe standing for it’s famous silver mining in Medieval times and Čáslav is represented by a stylized historical gate standing for it's Medieval gate.
 All of these symbols could be used separately as it's own standing thing.
 And that's how I started to project my knowledge of symbolism into graphic design.

-***Conclusion***
+***My bussines card***

 * There are many other unique versions of flags that you can use in your design.
 For example, each naval flag symbolizes a letter in the alpahabet, therefore are used as a form of code to communicate with other ships.
 I decided to take those flags and turn incorporate them into my personal business card.
 The bussines card is made up of two layers.
 The white layer can be pulled out to reveal the letters that the naval flags symbolize.
 And this is what it's all about.
 It's about having fun with flags and their unique visual communication.
 With flags you can visualize your own story, your surroundings or yourself in a simple minimalist form.
 So remember, if you're having trouble, just use flags!
+And if you want to talk, just email me.

+***The End***